 The main power supply wiring to the unit and low voltage wiring to accessory controls must be done in accordance with these instructions, the latest edition of the National Electrical Code (ANSI/ NFPA 70), and all local codes and ordinances.
-All field wiring shall conform with the temperature limitations for Type T wire ($63^{\circ}F/35^{\circ}C$ rise).
+All field wiring shall conform with the temperature limitations for Type T wire (63°F/ 35°C rise).

-The main power supply shall be three-phase, three wire.
 The unit is factory wired for the voltage shown on the unit's data plate.
+Refer to model nomenclature in Appendix B for voltage requirement for your unit.

-NOTE: If supply voltage is 208V, all leads on primary of transformer TRANS1 must be moved from the 230V to the 208V tap.
+NOTE: If supply voltage is 208V, lead on primary of transformer must be moved from the 230V to the 208V tap.
+Refer to wiring diagram on unit for details.